Hard Mode Filler

 - The last three levels of Halo: Combat Evolved are repeats of earlier levels, with minor variations added.
 For example, level 9 is basically level 3 with the Flood and some damage to the ship added, between what are basically level 5 reversed, at night, and with the Flood, and level 1 with more damage to the ship, more areas opened up, and, you guessed it, the Flood.

 - Sonic Colors does this with the bosses; the bosses for Planet Wisp, Aquarium Park and Asteroid Coaster are harder versions of the bosses for Tropical Resort, Sweet Mountain and Starlight Carnival, respectively.

-- In Sonic Heroes, Egg Albatross is a harder version of Egg Hawk (heck, the Egg Hawk is sat atop the Egg Albatross, destroy the latter enough, and the last part is a fight against Egg Hawk), You fight another team battle in the fifth zone, much like the team battle in zone too, and then the sixth boss, Robot Storm, is again a massive Mook fight, much like Robot Carnival was.
+- In Sonic Heroes, Egg Albatross is a harder version of Egg Hawk (heck, the Egg Hawk is sat atop the Egg Albatross, destroy the latter enough, and the last part is a fight against Egg Hawk), You fight another team battle in the fifth zone, much like the team battle in zone two, and then the sixth boss, Robot Storm, is again a massive Mook fight, much like Robot Carnival was.

-- Mega Man III - The four Doc Robot stages (which takes place after the eight initial stages, but before Dr. Wily's fortress) are just redesigned versions of Spark Man's, Needle Man's, Shadow Man's and Gemini Man's stages.
+- Mega Man 3 - The four Doc Robot stages (which takes place after the eight initial stages, but before Dr. Wily's fortress) are just redesigned versions of Spark Man's, Needle Man's, Shadow Man's and Gemini Man's stages.